sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/agent.md

 sensu-agent --statsd-event-handlers influx-db --statsd-flush-interval 1 --statsd-metrics-host 123.4.5.11 --statsd-metrics-port 8125
 {{< /code >}}

-## Create monitoring events using the agent TCP and UDP sockets
+## Create observability events using the agent TCP and UDP sockets

 {{% notice note %}}
 **NOTE**: The agent TCP and UDP sockets are deprecated in favor of the [agent API](#events-post-specification).